 453 The Wolf and the Shepherds.
 A Wolf saw Shepherds eating parts of a Sheep.
 The Wolf decried their actions saying they would have killed him doing the same thing.

 456 The Fool and the Sieve.
+(A Fool tried to fix a Sieve but did not know which hole to start filling.)
 Not linked yet

 460 The Shadow of an Ass.
 A Traveler hired an Ass.
 The day was hot and the Traveler sat in the shadow of the Ass.
 The Owner argued he didn’t hire the shadow.
 Ass left as they argued.

 461 The Eyes and the Mouth.
 (The Eyes saw the Mouth enjoying honey and asked for some.
 Didn’t want any more when some was placed with the Eyes.)
 Not linked yet

 462 The Privilege of Grief.
 (Zeus gave Grief the prerogatives of tears and sorrows.
 If you shed tears and are sorrowful then Grief will come and love you.)
 Not linked yet

 463 The Dancing Apes.
 Monkeys were trained to dance on stage and did a good job of it.
 One day nuts were thrown onto the stage and the Monkeys fought over the nuts, dancing not.

 464 The Apes Founding a City.
 (Apes decided to build a city for themselves until a senior ape told them they would be more easily captured within the walls.)
 Not linked yet